shrunyan/app-skeleton/README.md

 ### 2) Start The Application

-Run the application locally with this command
+Run the application locally with this command.
+Accepts cli arguments `env`

-	$bash build.sh
+	$bash build.sh --env development

 This bash script orchestrates all build steps irregardless of language. __If adding a new build step, dependency or language it must ultimately be configured to run via this bash script.__

 ## Developing